p. Provisions, contingent liabilities and contingent assets

 i.
 There has been no revaluation of property, plant and equipment, Right-of-Use Assets and Intangible assets during the current and previous year

-55. The Ministry of Corporate Affairs (MCA) has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014, inserted by the Companies (Accounts) Amendment Rules 2021 requiring companies, which uses accounting software for maintaining its books of account, shall only use such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
+55. The Ministry of Corporate Affairs (MCA) has prescribed a requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014, inserted by the Companies (Accounts) Amendment Rules 2021 requiring companies, which use accounting software for maintaining its books of account, shall only use such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
 The new requirement is applicable with effect from the financial year beginning on 1 April 2023.

 57. Previous year figures have been re-grouped / re-classified wherever necessary, to conform to current year's classification.
 The impact of such reclassification/regrouping is not material to the financial statements.